meemudotorg/telegram-mastodon-mod/README.md

 also, create a mastodon account and give it mod rights.
 I don't recommend making it an admin or using your own account, because I can't guarantee this is particularly good or secure.

-then start up the virtual environment and (NOTE: not working yet) run python masto-mod.py --init and follow the prompts. it will make two files `pytooter_clientcred.secret` and `pytooter_usercred.secret` for god's sake DO NOT SHARE THESE
+then create and start up the virtual environment and (NOTE: not working yet) run python masto-mod.py --init and follow the prompts. it will make two files `pytooter_clientcred.secret` and `pytooter_usercred.secret` for god's sake DO NOT SHARE THESE

 after that, you can run it with python masto-mod.py and let it sit there and do its thing